evkx/evkx.github.io/content/technology/charging/connectors/_index.md

 It stands for Combined Charging System and was created by a [CharIN consortium](https://www.charin.global/) of automakers and standards organizations.

-It comes in two verrsions
+It comes in two versions

 #### CCS Combo 1

 It has a round shape with two additional DC pins below the J1772 connector.
 It can deliver up to 350 kW of power with a maximum of 920 Volts.
-It is used in North America
+It is used in North America.

 <figure>
     <a href="https://media.evkx.net/multimedia/technology/charging/connectors/ccscombo1_1.jpg">